heyx3/WFCpp/README.md

 The command-line interface for the "Tiled" WFC algorithm.
 Pulls all config data from a folder containing text files.
 Outputs the result to stdout as either a simple binary format, or as a PGM image file.
 Refer to *main.cpp* for more documentation on how to interact with this program.

-### WFCunreal

-This is an old version of the Unreal plugin, for UE4 and very unpolished (though it should work!)

-The UE5 version is a WIP.

 ## Tests

 Unit tests use the *UnitTest++*"* library, kept in the folder 'UnitTestLibrary'.